-Nightfall brought a different wind, one stripped of the day’s heat, coming off the water beyond the sunbaked beach below.
-I breathed deep, drawing the freshness, its tang–that scent of where the ocean meets a foreign land–into my lungs.
-An exotic aroma that always teased the possibilities of evenings in a seaport… and that sometimes happened.
+Night fell and brought a different wind, one stripped of the day’s heat, coming from the sea beyond the sunbaked beach below.
+I breathed deeply, drawing the freshness, its tang… that scent of where the sea meets a foreign land… deep into my lungs.
+An exotic aroma that always teased the possibilities of the evening in a seaport… and that sometimes happened.

 I smiled.
-At how I felt, not for the girl wearing the Ramones shirt that stood between me and the moon rising over the bay, though she caught my expression and returned it.
+For what I felt, not for the girl wearing the Ramones shirt that stood between me and the moon rising over the bay, though she caught my expression and returned it.
 I blinked.
-The wine… music… I closed my eyes and drank it in… the taste of life I knew was the good fortune of the young when nothing matters but that moment.
-I sensed her watching, opened my eyes and slid them to the right.
+The wine… music… I closed my eyes and drank it in… the taste of life I knew as the good fortune of the young when nothing matters but that moment.
+Eyes open again, I sensed her watching and slid them to the right.
+Still there.

-Still there, she grinned at me and then slowly turned toward the promenade, its stone tile awash under a full moon’s light.
-I followed her, steps echoing as an evening mist thickened and the crowd sound in the bar faded until I could hear the surf pound the rocks below that embraced the harbor.
+She grinned at me and then slowly turned toward the promenade, its stone tile awash under a full moon’s light.
+I followed her, steps echoing as an evening mist thickened and the crowd sound in the bar faded until I could hear the surf pound the rocks that hugged the harbor below.
 I slowed—a couple arm in arm passing me and her—as she stopped to lean against the stone balustrade.
-Looking up at the moon, she had to grab her sunglasses and seat them more securely atop her head.
+Looking up at the moon, she had to grab her now-not-needed sunglasses and set them more securely atop her head.
 With that shift, she noticed me.

-Her head canted to one side as she tested the song—the thread of its slow, rhythmic beat–eyes crinkled showing fine lines around them.
+Her head canted to one side as she tested the song—the thread of it—eyes crinkled showing fine lines around them.
+Her hand brushed strands of hair back to reveal long earrings that cast a flash of topaz swaying in baskets crafted of finely-worked brass.
 She nodded and took my hand.
 Her perfume mingled with the sea breeze and moonlight… far more intoxicating than any drink… and time stopped as we danced and I held her as she held me.